sohoffice/sohoffice-template-tools/README.md

 ===========

 This tool is a perfect fit when packaged as a docker image.
-Inputs can be passed in via docker parameters.
-And those who need this doesn't have to have any executable installed.
+Inputs can be passed in via docker volume parameters.
+And those who need to run this doesn't have to have any executable installed.

-This will be published as docker image `sohoffice/tempalte-tools`
+Published as docker image `sohoffice/tempalte-tools`

 Running example
 ===============